pamone74/Cube3D/README.md

 ![Screenshot from 2024-05-24 20-52-55](https://github.com/pamone74/Cube3D/assets/140634743/ba89bde2-0887-4656-9c28-cb61a3d20bd6)

+***Note that if you want to the window to be equall to the map drawn, you should be calculate the tiles * wall widths and heights.***
 ### So now our 2D map is ok but the player is static.
 We do not need that.
 ***Here's what we are going to do next***:
 - 🌓 Check map validity: At this point we need to make sure our map data is valid.